- Understand how to help students express feelings to manage conflict.

 A challenge for students in using I-messages is that teachers do not model this as much as they think they do.
 I-messages may be inconsistent in their effectiveness student-to-student, but they are extremely effective teacher-to-student!
 Every day teachers miss opportunities to use an I-message!
 As a teacher, I struggle to say “I feel frustrated when I am constantly interrupted!”
 It is much easier to say “You need to stop interrupting and blurting out in class!”

-Your challenge/assignment is to use an I-message every day for a week, in your classroom, workplace, or home.
+Your challenge/assignment is to use an I-message every day for a week, or, use at least five I-messages in your classroom, workplace, or home.

 Post a reflection, during this week, that communicates how you feel doing this, what difference it made in your communication or situation, and/or what difficulties you encountered in creating your I-messages.